 Modifications That Almost Never Affect Warranty Claims

 LED lighting upgrades: Exterior lighting swaps carry no warranty risk for mechanical or drivetrain claims.
-If you wire something incorrectly and cause an electrical fault, that specific fault would be your responsibility, but it would not affect coverage on unrelated systems.

 How to Protect Yourself Before You Mod